Koschro/municipalities-cluster-analysis/README.md

 # municipalities-cluster-analysis

 Project on municipalities dataset to examine if clusters are present.
+The project was implemented on R.